 TO ENCOURAGE COUNTING

 Ok, so no-one expects a Countdown genius at preschool stage, but helping them with their numbers early means they won’t feel so challenged when they encounter proper maths lessons.
-The Jabadabado Abacus is ideal for their developing numeracy skills, and comes in cool pastel shades, so it looks beaut on their shelf when it isn't being used.
-Little Dutch does a lovely rainbow version too.
-It's the kind of thing that they'll revisit again and again, as their counting skills grow.
+An abacus ideal for their developing numeracy skills.
+Little Dutch does a lovely rainbow version: it's the kind of thing that they'll revisit again and again, as their counting skills grow.

 HELPING WITH THEIR ABC'S

 Before they're able to start reading, they need to figure out the alphabet.
 Abrams & Chronice TouchThinkLearn: ABC is an interactive board book with scooped-out die-cuts and raised elements that invites little readers to explore the letters of the alphabet in a whole new way.
 The TouchThinkLearn series also includes shapes and numbers - why not get them the whole set?

 FOR COLOUR RECOGNITION

 If they’re more of a visual kind of kid, then the The Jam Tart Animal Alphabet Flash Cards are also great for encouraging colour recognition.
 The set includes 20 brilliantly-bold, double-sided cards, each with an animal and supporting text, such as 'Red Robin'.
 As they hit reception age, you can encourage their colour skills further by introducing the more nuanced tones like khaki and magenta.
 It's a set that supports long lasting learning - just what we like about it.

 Shapes and colours are a big deal at preschool, so give them a head start with the Classic World Geometric Puzzle.
 Featuring nine different shapes, with shapes within those as well, it’ll help them hone their fine-motor and sorting skills as they match up the colours.
 Double duty!